ochsenfeld-lab/adaptive_sampling/docs/source/publications.rst

  * *Combining Fast Exploration with Accurate Reweighting in the OPES-eABF Hybrid Sampling Method*
     - Authors: Andreas Hulm, Robert P. Schiller, Christian Ochsenfeld
     - Journal: J. Chem.
-Theory Comput. **2025**, X, XXX-XXX
+Theory Comput. **2025**, 21, 13, 6434-6445
     - DOI: `10.1021/acs.jctc.5c00395 <https://doi.org/10.1021/acs.jctc.5c00395>`_
     - **Abstract**: We present a new hybrid sampling method that combines the fast exploration capabilities of the OPES method with the accurate reweighting of the eABF method.
-The method is implemented in the `adaptive_sampling` package and is demonstrated on several test systems.
+The method is implemented in the `adaptive_sampling` package and demonstrated on several test systems.

  * *QM/MM free energy calculations of long-range biological protonation dynamics by adaptive and focused sampling*
     - Authors: Maximilian C Pöverlein, Andreas Hulm, Johannes C. B. Dietschreit, Jörg Kussmann, Christian Ochsenfeld, Ville R. I. Kaila